colin273/Scriptable-For-Dummies/docs/add-text-widget.md

 `let w = new ListWidget()`,

 this assigns the variable w as our widget.
 Next, we add the text as explained in the API documentation within the app, using the `ListWidget.addText` method.
-However, if you notice the
+However, you can see

 `let text = w.addText('Hello World')`,